MakeSchool-Tutorials/Product-Hunt-API-Tutorial/P01-Inspecting-The-Product-Hunt-API/content.md

 - `sort_by=votes_count` and `order=desc` denotes that we want the resulting data to be organized by the number of votes in descending order.
 - `search[featured]=true` makes it so that we only get featured posts.
 - `per_page=20` limits the amount of posts we get to only 20.
 There are thousands of products listed on product hunt, we'll only need to get 20 at a time for our app.

-- Lastly, we need to include our access token in our request.
-Under _Authorization_, select **Bearer Token** in the drop down and paste your access token you generated on the API Dashboard on Product Hunt.
+Lastly, we need to include our access token in our request.
+You can find your token key from the same site as earlier located under the **Developer Token** section from when you last clicked _CREATE TOKEN_ on the API Dashboard on Product Hunt.

+Under _Authorization_, select **Bearer Token** in the drop down and paste your access token.
 Be sure to hit _Preview Request_.

 > [action]
 > Hit send.
 You should receive is the data from Product Hunt as a response to your request.
 This is what you should see: